ghostsec420/SCPA/README.md

 ## Internal Reconnaissance and Enumeration

-Same exact steps as Information Gathering phrase but performing the network internally with privilege escalation.
+Same exact steps as Information Gathering phase but performing the network internally with privilege escalation.

-CrackMapExec, Responder, Bettercap, Powersploit, Nishang, etc. That is related to phrase 2, 3, 4 and 5.
-This 6th phrase is part of the final stage of exploitation that the hacker will use any penetration tools that is needed to breach the security when it's necessary.
+CrackMapExec, Responder, Bettercap, Powersploit, Nishang, etc. That is related to phase 2, 3, 4 and 5.
+This 6th phase is part of the final stage of exploitation that the hacker will use any penetration tools that is needed to breach the security when it's necessary.

 ## Post Exploitation, Lateral Movement (Using C2 Frameworks) and Maintaining Access

-After the 3rd phrase has met any of the requirements in order to maintain access to re-establish the connection and keep penetrating the internal network with persistent access.
-In this phrase the hacker must keep pivoting (island hopping) the target's network to gain more access after digging deeper either using a Command & Control (C2) post exploitation framework with socks proxy (proxychaining) or VPN tunnel (Layer-2 Network)
+After the 3rd phase has met any of the requirements in order to maintain access to re-establish the connection and keep penetrating the internal network with persistent access.
+In this phase the hacker must keep pivoting (island hopping) the target's network to gain more access after digging deeper either using a Command & Control (C2) post exploitation framework with socks proxy (proxychaining) or VPN tunnel (Layer-2 Network)

 Command and Control (C2): Post exploitation toolkits like Metasploit Framework, Powershell Empire, Cobalt Strike, PupyRAT, and PoshC2.